Sina-Amare/LifeLedger/README.markdown

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License.
-(Consider adding a `LICENSE` file to your repository with the MIT License text if you haven't already).